-ACWA JPIA Renewal of Excess General Liability Reinsurance September 17, 2018
+ACWA JPIA Renewal of Excess General Liability Reinsurance September 9, 2019

-The JPIA's Liability Program renews on October 1, 2018 which is inclusive of the reinsurance/excess insuring agreements.
+The JPIA's Liability Program renews on October 1, 2019 which is inclusive of the reinsurance/excess insuring agreements.

-The JPIA retains a \$5 million self-insured retention and purchases reinsurance from a variety of carriers.
-Coverage for the upcoming program year was secured at expiring limits for a total of \$60 million.
+For the 2019/2020 program year, the JPIA will no longer retain a \$5 million self-insured retention.
+The JPIA's new captive, California Water Insurance Fund, will take the \$5 million risk and the JPIA will purchase reinsurance from a variety of carriers.
+Coverage for the upcoming program year will remain as \$60 million in total limits.